krtchnt/consonare/papers/proposal/main.typ

-psychoacoustics, which has more than one competing theories and some are more accepted than others; The equal loudness contour and the graph of pure sinusoidal waves dissonance for instance are both based on human hearing, which is inherently imprecise and nonrigorous .
+psychoacoustics, which has more than one competing theories and some are more accepted than others; The equal loudness contour and the graph of pure sinusoidal waves dissonance for instance are both based on human hearing, which is inherently imprecise and nonrigorous.

 = Methods <sec:methods>